Window Terminology Guide for Homeowners

 Glass Size (GS) The measurement of the actual glass, not the visible glass.

-INSULATING GLASS: Two panes of glass separated by a spacer and hermetically sealed together with dead air space between the panes.
+Glazing Installing glass into windows and doors.
+Single glass refers to glazing with a single piece of glass.
+Insulating glass uses two panes of glass separated by a spacer and hermetically sealed together with dead air space between the panes.

 Glazing Tape A two sided adhesive tape placed between the glass rabbet and the glass and/or the glazing bead and glass of some unit types.